 Whenever we talk about construction projects, delays have become an inevitable part of it.
-The construction industry has become so used to delays, the reason being anything from design issues to supply issues or even construction issues, that it just coexists with the construction processes and feels quite normal.
+The construction industry has become so used to delays, that it just coexists with the construction processes and feels quite normal.
 With the amount of complexity involved in managing and carrying out several tasks simultaneously or one after the other, delays and cost overruns have become the fundamental nitty-gritty problems of a construction project.

 Top Five Reasons that cause Delay in Construction Projects

 The major causes for project delays in the construction industry can be the following reasons:

 1. Inefficient Planning- Poor planning leads to poor execution.
 Without proper planning neither can project objectives be achieved in their entirety nor can it ensure delivery of tasks in a given timeframe.
 Planning involves meticulously reviewing and fully understanding the various tasks involved in a construction project such as specifications, plans, the scope of work, client needs, etc, and setting them up in a systematic manner to accomplish project goals with a minimum investment of time and cost.
 It also involves strategizing human and machinery resources in such a way that maximum output can be achieved.
 Proper planning includes working with all the stakeholders to plan out the entire construction project schedule and milestones.